bernhardAxonIvy/doc/source/engine-guide/deployment/advanced/index.rst

     #. **Deployment specific options file** - If you want to provide options for a single
        deployment simply create a file that has the same prefix as the file you want to deploy with a suffix of :file:`.options.yaml`.
-E.g. if the file you want to deploy is :file:`myProject.iar` then create an options file that is called :file:`myProject.iar.options.yaml`.
+E.g., if the file you want to deploy is :file:`myProject.iar` then create an options file that is called :file:`myProject.iar.options.yaml`.
 Note, that after the deployment the :file:`myProject.iar.options.yaml` file will be removed automatically.